Death Do Us Part (Grimm): Plot

 Opening quote: "He felt now that he was not simply close to her, but that he did not know where he ended and she began."

 Three bloggers enter a seemingly haunted house for their web series.
 The house was abandoned for five years after the previous couple living there was killed by an electric accident.
 While investigating, one of them, Raymond Miller (Ray Callaway) is killed by an electric creature.
 Meanwhile, Juliette (Bitsie Tulloch) reveals her form to Renard (Sasha Roiz), who deduces that it may be a side effect of the antidote.
 Juliette then tells him to call Elizabeth to find a solution.

 Nick (David Giuntoli) and Hank (Russell Hornsby) investigate the case and decide to ask the detective who investigated the death of the owners.
 He states that they were nearly unrecognizable and they were electrocuted to 200,000 amperes.
-He also adds that the woman, Patty Donovan (Caren Calderon) was having an affair with a co-worker and her husband Stetson has been a prime suspect since she chose her co-worker over him.
+He also adds that the woman, Patty Donovan (Caren Calderon) was having an affair with her husband’s co-worker, Theo, who has been a prime suspect since she chose her husband, Stetson, over him.
 After Juliette causes an accident using her powers, Renard takes her to a cafe where he gives her a number in a note to a woman named Henrietta (Garcelle Beauvais) and after she memorizes the numbers, the numbers move over the paper.

 Nick and Hank interrogate the suspect's wife, Lily (Rebecca Wisocky), who admits that her husband died 5 years ago.
 She woges into a Scharfblicke and Nick tells her to reveal more.
 She reveals that the person on an image of the video is in fact Stetson (Derek Phillips), Patty's husband, who killed Theo for the affair and is also an eel-like Wesen named Matança Zumbido.
 They find in the trailer that the only way to stop the Matança Zumbido is to pierce the opponent's ear and rub a special paste from a poison in the piercing.

 That night, one of the bloggers, Paul (Shaun Brown), sneaks into the house and hides in the closet just as Stetson lures Lily (confusing her as Patty) into the room.
 Nick and Hank arrive at the house just as Paul is caught.
 Nick defeats Stetson but before he can arrest him, Lily shoots Stetson, causing him to send an electric wave over the house.
 Juliette arrives at Henrietta's house and she is greeted by her, saying they have to talk.
 Later that night, Renard notices blood dripping from his shirt and upon taking it off, he finds that they're dripping from his bullet wounds.
 He touches them and sees that there's no wound for the blood.